 Plans for implementation and sustainability

 The project is designed to be self-sustaining.
 We expect to obtain profits from selling products in the greenhouses but also from fees for camping or buying crafts.
-Proceeds will support the implementation and expansion of the project.
+The primary target for the cultural produce will be visitors at the tourism site.
+These will be allowed to buy the vegetables and prepare their own meals (if they like).
+Thus, proceeds from one can support the other and will help support the implementation and expansion of the project.
+We have built a team consisting of locals including architects and farmers, their leadership (local council) and tour guides.
+We are attracting more members from the community.
 Furthermore, we are first concentrating on Kyajagali, in a local setting but expect this to spread to nearby villages and other post-war zones in the country.
 On the implementation of the project, we intend to write a proposal to the central government for support and expansion, and the establishment of similar programs in the country.
 This project will act as evidence.
 Since agriculture and tourism are at the top of the Uganda agenda to alleviate poverty, we envisage that the success of this project will attract the central government of Uganda.
 Moreover, post-war effects are of global concern and hence we expect NGO,s and other international donors to come on board once this is successful.